Where can I watch boxing in the UK?

 What’s the difference in cost between streaming and pay per view boxing?

-Boxing can be costly to follow, especially if you like to watch the biggest fights.
+It can be costly to be a boxing fan, especially if you like to watch the biggest fight nights.
 You can save by taking out sports bundles with Sky Sports or through Virgin Media and EE, which includes TNT Sports.

-However, almost all boxing matches are shown on PPV via dedicated box office channels.
-Fights can cost as much as £24.99 depending on who’s going to be in the ring.
+However, almost all boxing matches are shown on pay per view via dedicated box office channels.
+Fights can cost as much as £24.99 depending on who’s going to be in the ring, especially when its a heavyweight unification fight or a major comeback, such as that of Manny Pacquiao.

-DAZN costs £24.99 a month, but can also be snapped up on an annual basis for £119.99, a smarter option if you love watching boxing content.
+DAZN costs £24.99 a month, but can also be snapped up on an annual basis for £119.99, a smarter option if you love watching boxing content and want to see the biggest boxing matches this summer.

 Where can I watch boxing highlights online?

-For fans eager to relive the best boxing moments, several online platforms offer highlights.
+For fans eager to relive the best boxing matches, several online platforms offer highlights.
 The BBC and YouTube provide easy access to these recaps, the former through its BBC Sport website and app.

 When using the BBC, just remember that a valid TV license is required